How to Register for College Classes

 Pick your classes early

 Before registering, open up your school’s general education/core curriculum and course catalog and read it thoroughly.
 This is a great opportunity to explore majors or classes that interest you.
 If you have already declared a major, be sure to look closely at its course and credit requirements to make sure the classes you want to take will help you stay on track to graduate.
 Consider these things a week or two before registering - it can save you some panic on the day you actually register.
+Some colleges will have a schedule builder to help you plan ahead.

 Here are some other important considerations when picking classes: